-We screen potential partners using a variety of criteria, including whether the potential provider specializes in one of our approved specialties, carries the appropriate licensing and certifications, and meets our underwriting criteria.
+We screen potential healthcare providers using a variety of criteria, including whether the potential provider specializes in one of our approved specialties, carries the appropriate licensing and certifications, and meets our underwriting criteria.
 We also screen potential partners for reputational issues.
 We work with professional and other associations, manufacturers, buying groups, industry associations and healthcare consultants to educate their constituents about the products and services we offer.
-We believe our ability to attract new partners is aided by our customer satisfaction rate, which our research in 2020 showed is 92%.
 We also approach individual healthcare service providers through direct mail, advertising, and at trade shows.